What the 2024 HSA Limit Increase Means for You and Your Finances

 $1,000 over that limit as a “catch-up” contribution.
 This amount didn’t change from 2023 to 2024.

-The Role HSAs Play In Financial and Retirement Planning
+The Role HSAs Play in Financial and Retirement Planning

 But what does all of this have to do with your financial plan?
 HSAs offer several benefits when it comes to financial planning.
 The first is via your tax bill.